9 Tunnels

 To keep me entertained on the drive, my father invented a simple game: count the tunnels.
 There were nine of them.
 I would press my face to the window and call out each number as we passed through.
 One.
 Two.
 Three.
 The darkness and light alternating like a heartbeat.
 By the sixth or seventh tunnel, I could feel the excitement building.
 The ninth tunnel meant we had arrived.

-This blog is my way of counting tunnels.
+This blog is my way of counting tunnels, and celebrating the stretches of road between them.
 Welcome to the journey.